samuelstevens/personal-website/writing/lisp.md

 Matthew Butterick tries to alleviate some of these issues in [Why Racket?
 Why Lisp?](https://beautifulracket.com/appendix/why-racket-why-lisp.html).
 Anurag Mendhekar [explains](https://medium.com/better-programming/why-i-still-lisp-and-you-should-too-18a2ae36bd8) that he uses Lisp because it is "an s-expression based, dynamically typed, mostly functional, call-by-value lambda-calculus based language."

+Paul Graham deserves his own section; his advocacy for Lisp is unparalleled in my internet experience.
+Some particular essays of note:
+[Revenge of the Nerds](http://www.paulgraham.com/icad.html) makes a fundamental argument that languages are better and worse than each other; that languages can be ranked (in the context of a given problem).
+Graham explains the origins of Lisp and explains that Lisp was always designed to be powerful, whereas other languages (Fortran and its descendants) were designed to be fast.
+Both families are converging to powerful *and* fast nowadays.
+In 2021, this is an argument both for and against Lisp:

+1. Lisp implementations are sufficiently fast, so Lisp is best.
+2. Modern languages are powerful, so they are best.

+As we'll see later, there are still Lisp features missing from modern languages, so this is probably an arugment for Lisp: you should write Lisp because you are not limited by processing power anymore.
+[Succinctness is Power](http://www.paulgraham.com/power.html) is an argument that succinctness is...power (great title).
+I agree that succinctness is a good measure of language power.
+I don't agree power is always the most important goal.
+Go, Elm and Rust are examples of modern laguages that do not prioritize power above all else.
+These languages are powerful because programmers can implement bug-free code faster (in theory).

+[Programming Bottom-Up](http://www.paulgraham.com/progbot.html) is an attractive idea to me because I design programs in the top-down manner.
+Designing from the bottom up is another *Blub++ feature*: I don't know what this is like, and I can't even imagine how it would change my development process.

 ## Methodology - Which Features Will I Learn?

 Based on my reading, the best features of Lisp are (in no particular order):